nymag/dollar-slice/readme.md

 });
 ```

-Just like AngularJS, using an array as the second parameter defines that controller's dependencies, which can be services, values, or constants.
+Just like AngularJS, using an array as the second parameter defines that controller's dependencies, which can be services or values.
 This format is very useful because of JavaScript minification, which changes the names of variables in scopes to things like `a`, `b`, `c`, etc, but leaves the strings defining a controller's dependencies alone.

 ```js
 DS.service('myService', function () {